Alex von Tunzelmann: Podcasting and broadcasting

 and also wrote the series History's Secret Heroes.

 She appears regularly on Sky News and on BBC current affairs programmes.

 In May 2025, she appeared on the BBC Radio 4 podcast Great Lives, where a distinguished guest is asked to nominate the person they feel is truly deserving of the title "Great Life", and chose Ned Ludd.

 Screenwriting

-Tunzelmann wrote the script for the movie Churchill, a film that received mixed reviews.
-Churchillian biographer Andrew Roberts noted the irony that, "Ms. von Tunzelmann—who once had a column in The Guardian that attacked movies for their historical errors—has twisted the truth about Churchill".
-Matthew Norman in the Evening Standard acknowledged that despite the films "fancifulness", it was "an interesting and original study of a magnificent but unsaintly man raging in the dark against the dying of the light".
+Tunzelmann wrote the script for the 2017 movie Churchill, a film that received mixed reviews.
+Churchillian biographer Andrew Roberts noted the irony that, "Ms. von Tunzelmann—who once had a column in The Guardian that attacked movies for their historical errors—has twisted the truth about Churchill."
+Matthew Norman in the Evening Standard acknowledged that despite the film's "fancifulness", it was "an interesting and original study of a magnificent but unsaintly man raging in the dark against the dying of the light."

 She also wrote episodes of the RAI period drama Medici, focusing on the powerful Florentine family.